bibleexchange/romans__textbook/textbook/en/romans-en.md

 The truth is, God can judge the world because he is righteous.

-### Let us do evil that good may come? — Vs. 8
+### Let us do evil that good may come? — v.
+8

 Some abuse the truth of God&apos;s mercy and boast that their sinful lives and God&apos;s unconditional acceptance, is illustrative of God&apos;s great Mercy.
 Paul was NOT preaching this false doctrine, but was being accused of doing so.

 This was an attack on Paul&apos;s preaching of justification by faith.
 The Jews were saying: you tell us God justifies the wicked, so why not continue to be evil so good can come out of it?
 Paul&apos;s description of those who did preach this was: whose damnation is just.
 Since the accusation was not true Paul did not go into a detailed answer; he only affirms that God&apos;s judgment on them is just.

-## The Unbending Authority of the Law (vs. 9—19)
+## The Unbending Authority of the Law (v.
+9—19)

-> *Justification is by faith without the deeds of the Law.
-The Law is: an advantage to those who know it (vs. 1—2), absolute in its nature (vs. 3—8), unbending in its authority (vs. 9—19), has a distinct purpose (vs. 20—30), and is not made void, but rather is established	by our faith. (v.
-31).*
+> _Justification is by faith without the deeds of the Law.
+The Law is: an advantage to those who know it (v.
+1—2), absolute in its nature (v.
+3—8), unbending in its authority (v.
+9—19), has a distinct purpose (v.
+20—30), and is not made void, but rather is established by our faith. (v.
+31)._

 <!-- -->